sendwithus/tool-maildev/docs/api.md

 **deleteAllEmail(callback)** - Deletes all email and their attachments

 **getEmailAttachment(id, filename, callback)** - Returns the content type and a readable stream of the file.
 Example callback:
 `function(err, contentType, readStream){...`

 **relayMail(id, callback)** - If configured, this will relay/send the given email to it's "to" address.
 Also accepts an email object instead of id.

+**setAutoRelayMode(enabled, rules)** - If relay configured, this will auto relay/send emails received to it's "to" address.
+The rules allows to filters the emails to send.